asagi4/comfyui-prompt-control/README.md

 Nodes for LoRA and prompt scheduling that make basic operations in ComfyUI completely prompt-controllable.

-LoRA and prompt scheduling should produce identical output to the equivalent ComfyUI workflow using multiple samplers or the various conditioning manipulation nodes.
-If you find situations where this is not the case, please report a bug.

 ## Prompt Control v2

 Prompt control has been almost completely rewritten.

-It now uses ComfyUI's lazy execution to build graphs from the text prompt at runtime; this means that its output can be exactly equivalent to using native ComfyUI nodes (because that's what it does)
+It now uses ComfyUI's lazy execution to build graphs from the text prompt at runtime.
+This has some advantages:

+- There are no more weird sampling hooks that will cause problems with other nodes
+- ComfyUI's will not re-run unchanged parts of the generated graph.
+This is especially useful for two-pass workflows where previously you'd be forced to re-run the first sampling pass even with filtering.
+That is no longer the case and it does the right thing.
+- The generated graph is often exactly equivalent to a manually built workflow using native ComfyUI nodes

-In addition to building graphs, `PCTextEncode` provides an advanced text encoding node with many additional features compared to ComfyUI's base `CLIPTextEncode`.
+Prompt Control also comes with `PCTextEncode`, which provides advanced text encoding with many additional features compared to ComfyUI's base `CLIPTextEncode`.

 ## What can it do?